bryanyjs/meta-altera-1/README.md

 **This is a forked Version of `kraj/meta-altera`, the official OpenEmbedded/Yocto BSP layer for Altera SoCFPGA platforms.**

-**With this layer is the board support package (BSP) for *ARM* based *Intel (ALTERA) SoC-FPGAs* added to the Yocto Project.**
+**With this layer the board support package (BSP) for *ARM* based *Intel (ALTERA) SoC-FPGAs* is added to the Yocto Project.**

 Usually the Yocto project can generate all required components (rootfs, device tree, bootloaders,...) to boot up a final embedded Linux.
 But this is not compatible with [Intel's Boot flow](https://www.intel.com/content/dam/www/programmable/us/en/pdfs/literature/an/an709.pdf).
-This Boot flow uses the Intel Embedded Design Suite (EDS) to build the device tree and all necessary bootloader.
+This Boot flow uses the Intel Embedded Design Suite (EDS) to build the device tree and all necessary bootloaders.

 For that reason, I forked this BSP-layer and I removed all nonrequired parts.
 This includes the board specific u-boot- and device tree-generation and the support for only the *.tar.gz*-file type for the rootFs.